Front Page

 Click on photo for a larger image

-Rendering by Ruhnau Clarke Architects/courtesy LBUSD
+Rendering by Ruhnau Clarke Architects/Courtesy of LBUSD

 A preliminary rendering of the proposed aquatic center at LBHS